Revenue Recognition under ASC 606 | US GAAP Guide, Examples & Journal Entries

 Can revenue be recognized before invoicing?

-How does ASC 606 impact SaaS businesses?
+How does ASC 606 impact SaaS companies?